Hogan offers reward in Baltimore homicide. Some city leaders say he isn’t doing enough to stem violence.

 The governor vetoed an amended version of the bill after the Democratic-controlled General Assembly failed to pass his crime-fighting measures that included tougher penalties for violent repeat gun offenders.
 The legislature overrode the veto of Hayes’s bill during its regular 2021 session earlier this year.

-“We’ve tried to do everything we possibly can to fix the problem,” said Hogan said earlier this week when asked about Baltimore moving toward its 300th homicide for the seventh year in a row, a benchmark it has now reached.
+“We’ve tried to do everything we possibly can to fix the problem,” said Hogan said earlier this week when asked about Baltimore moving toward its 300th homicide for the

+seventh year in a row, a benchmark it has reached since.
 “But it really is going to take some immediate action by the leaders in Baltimore to try to address the problem.
-The basic problem is … we’re not arresting enough people.
+The basic problem is . . . we’re not arresting enough people.
 We’re not prosecuting them.
 We’re not taking them off the streets.”

 At a news conference this week, Hogan expressed frustration over the House of Delegates refusing to approve one of his top legislative priorities, the Repeat Violent Offenders Act.